 Chances are good you’ll already find yourself in a research position or field study through one of your biology courses, but the Department of Biology also offers field studies in distant areas, including other countries.
 Students who join these two-or-three-week May trips will get firsthand experience studying the selected area’s ecology, flora and fauna.

-The 2019 field study will take students to South Africa, while in the past students travelled to Belize, Costa Rica and to the Sapelo Island off the Atlantic Coast in Georgia during spring break.
+The 2020 field study will take students to South Africa, while in the past students traveled to Belize, Costa Rica and to the Sapelo Island off the Atlantic Coast in Georgia during spring break.

 East Central Indiana Science Fair